The Business Development Bank of Canada (BDC) has existed under different names and mandates since 1944.

 - BDC launches a strategy focusing on helping women-owned businesses grow and succeed at every stage of their development.
 In 2015, BDC commits to increasing its term lending to at least $700 million over the following three years.
 In 2018, the Bank doubles its lending target for majority women-owned businesses to $1.4 billion over five years.

 - In 2016, BDC modernizes its brand identity to be more visible and better connect with entrepreneurs.
 The Bank launches a new logo and a new signature – financing. advising. smarts.
-The new brand image reflects BDC’s unique combination of solutions and its unique role as Canada’s only bank devoted exclusively to entrepreneurs.
+The new brand image reflects BDC’s unique combination of solutions and its unique role as Canada’s bank devoted to Canadian entrepreneurs.

 - BDC Capital’s Women in Technology Venture Fund completes its first year of investments in 2019, since the size of the fund almost tripled to $200 million, making it the largest venture fund of its kind.